-This piece is part of a series on evaluating the designs contracts and services.
+This essay is part of a series on evaluating the designs of services.
 Taking the case of a healthcare system outsourcing its laundry operations, this first part introduces the concepts of net value, E-ratings and non-financial costs.
+It ends with a decision to make.

 Not all contracts are services, but all services are contracts.
 Good services keep customers and service providers happy at the same time.
 From the customer’s perspective, the service may disappoint because the quality of outcomes and experiences are lower than expected; or the price too high.
 Any of those three reasons may the net value customers enjoy.
 Providers may feel the same based on their own net value calculations.
 Even if customer needs are not difficult to meet, the actual instances of demand may be too costly to serve.
 Artifacts and events that customers present, may be hard to handle.
 Users may be difficult to take care of and service agents feel stress.
 Therefore, while the price may be too high for customers, it may not be high enough from the provider’s perspective.
 Low net values create tensions between customers and providers, along the lines of outcomes, experiences, and price.
 A little bit is of tension is alright, but too much of it can be a problem.
 Let's understand the tensions, taking the case of a healthcare system outsourcing its laundry operations.